sofoniasgd/NLP-language-classification/readme.txt

-#NLP(Natural Language Proccessing) Project on
-Language Identification for four Ethiopian Languages
+# NLP(Natural Language Proccessing) Project on Language Identification for four Ethiopian Languages

     Languages: Afaan Oromo
                Sidama
                Somali
                Wolayta

-This project is done on Anaconda distribution and hence an anaconda installation is a requirement.
+This project is done on Anaconda distribution and hence an anaconda installation is a requirement(OR it can be done on google colab).
 * The "Language identifier DT RF GB" notebook file (Language identifier DT RF GB.ipynb) describes the use of three models:
     1) a Decision Tree,
     2) Random Forest, and